Farm Policy Glossary

 Guaranteed loan--Farm Service Agency (FSA) guarantees loans lenders (e.g., banks, Farm Credit System institutions, credit unions) up to 95 percent of any loss of principal and interest on a loan.
 The guarantee permits lenders to extend agricultural credit to farmers who do not meet the lenders' normal underwriting criteria.
 FSA guaranteed loans are made for both farm ownership (FO) and operating (OL) purposes.
 FSA can guarantee OL or FO loans up to $949,000 (amount adjusted annually based on inflation).

 High-tier tariff rate--See over-quota tariff in ERS WTO Briefing Room Glossary.

-Highly erodible land (HEL)--Soils with an erodibility index (EI) equal to or greater than eight are defined as HEL.
-An EI of 8 indicates that without any cover or conservation practices, the soil will erode at a rate eight times the soil tolerance level.
+Highly erodible land (HEL)--Soils with an erodibility index (EI) equal to or greater than 8 are defined as HEL.
+An EI of 8 indicates that without any cover or conservation practices, the soil will erode at a rate 8 times the soil tolerance level.
 Fields containing at least one-third or 50 acres (whichever is less) of HEL are designated as highly erodible for the purpose of HEL conservation provisions.

 Highly Erodible Land Conservation--Includes conservation compliance and sodbuster provisions.

 Homestead property--A family's principle property, composed of a house and a lot, which can be filed as a homestead by State law.
 The homestead status--which protects USDA farm loan borrowers who lack the financial means to make timely payments--is ineligible for a restructured loan and renders loan borrowers unable to buy out the loan at the net recovery value of the collateral property, allowing them instead to convey the property to USDA in lieu of loan payments.